 This award will equip you for a career in childcare and education as a senior practitioner.
 It is a nationally recognised award for Early Years practitioners offering progression routes onto an Honours degree.

-As a distance learning student, it doesn’t matter how remote you are, you can still benefit from help and advice on CV writing, interview techniques, job hunting, and general careers guidance.
+As a distance learning student, you’ll still benefit from help and advice on CV writing, interview techniques, job hunting, and general careers advice.

 To find out more please visit our careers advice page.